What Types of Problems Are Covered By The Lemon Law?

 New vs Used Vehicles: Who is Protected?

-What Problems Fall Under the Lemon Law?
+What Types of Problems Can the Lemon Law Cover?

 The range of issues that the Lemon Law might cover is as diverse as the vehicles themselves.
 The anomalies could be apparent right from the moment you drive your vehicle out of the dealership, or they might surface weeks, months, or even years later.
 Whether minor or major, overt or subtle, the key determinant is that the defect is a nonconformity – a deviation that significantly affects the vehicle’s safety, usability, or value.